LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/type_error_2.rst.txt

    type_error(Type, Culprit)

 Throws a type error.
 This built-in predicate is declared as a private method and thus cannot be used as a message to an object.
-Calling this predicate is equivalent to the following sequence of calls where ``Head`` is the head of the predicate clause making the call:
+Calling this predicate is equivalent to the following sequence of calls:

 ::

    ...,
    context(Context),
-   throw(error(type_error(Type,Culprit), logtalk(Head,Context))).
+   throw(error(type_error(Type,Culprit), Context)).

 This allows the user to generate errors in the same format used by the runtime.